HomeDev GuideAPI Reference

 • PackagingAdmins – Used for controlling access to the Add-ons (apps) menu option from where add-ons are managed.

-• SearchEditors – Used to control access to the Optimizely Search & Navigation user interface.
+• SearchEditors – Control access to the Optimizely Search & Navigation user interface.
 SearchEditors cannot execute the Clear Indexes action

 • false means that membership in at least one of the roles listed in the roles attribute is required for membership in the mapped role.

-• true means that membership in all of the roles listed in the roles attribute is required for membership in the mapped role.
+• true means that membership in the roles listed in the roles attribute is required for membership in the mapped role.

 Example of Mapped Roles in appsettings.json: